This is your magazine. It won't be the same without your input. Please do get involved - we'd love to hear from you!

 We're always interested to hear from people who are interested in writing for the magazine.
 Drop the editor an email with a brief description of your idea and he'll get back to you.
-For guidance, features will usually be between 800 and 1,500 words in length, although this is not set in stone.
+For guidance, features can be anywhere between 800 and 6,000 words in length.
 Occasionally we may also consider short stories.
-Unfortunately, at present, we can't offer a fee for your work but if the magazine becomes successful we hope to change that in the future.
+Unfortunately, at present, we can't offer a fee for your work, though contributors do receive a free copy of the magazine featuring their article.
 Send your pitches to firstname.lastname@example.org.
 We'd also love to hear from clubs and societies dedicated to Sherlock Holmes, and publishers of new Holmes books.
 And if you're organising a Sherlockian event, putting on a Holmesian production, or have a new product connected to the Great Detective, please let us know about it.

 Share your comments and observations.